EvelynTurri/ProjectASA/README.md

 In the [LightsIntention](./Intention/LightsIntention.js) class I could not use `notifyChange('perceive')`, because there was another `notifyChange('perceive')` in the [MovingSensorIntention](./Intention/MovingSensorIntention.js) class, and one was overwriting the other.

 ### 3.
-For the moment, as example, the only 2 person moving in the house are mark and Rose.
+For the moment, as example, the only 2 person moving in the house are Mark and Rose.

 ### 4.
 The Clock stops after 2 days.